 Fremont’s Gold Canyon project is a former mine in the Gold Bar District in Eureka County, Nevada, an active mining district within the Battle Mountain-Eureka Trend.
-The district contains several Carlin-style sediment-hosted gold deposits, including McEwen Mining Inc.’s (“McEwen”) Gold Bar development project, which is scheduled to produce 62,800 oz Au/annum, at US$770/oz, starting in early 2019.
+The district contains several Carlin-style sediment-hosted gold deposits, including McEwen Mining Inc.’s (“McEwen”) Gold Bar mine.

-Gold Canyon is part of the original Gold Bar mining complex operated by Atlas Precious Metals Inc., from 1986-94, and was one of five satellite pits to the original Gold Bar mine, which Fremont also controls.
+Gold Canyon is part of the original Gold Bar mining complex operated by Atlas Precious Metals Inc., from 1986-94, and was one of five satellite pits to the original Gold Bar mine.
 Over 41,000 ounces gold was produced from Gold Canyon.

 Mineralization at Gold Canyon is controlled by a northeast trending high-angle feeder structure.
 The feeder structure can be traced to the northeast to the Northwest Gold Ridge target.
 Atlas drilled one hole just northeast of the Gold Canyon pit, hole 100-45, and returned 18.3m @ 3.48 g/t Au.